Park Home – Your Questions Answered

 Will the park be open all year round?

-Yes, you can live on a residential park all year round, just check with the park’s local authority that it has a residential site licence.
+Yes, it is your home and you can live on a residential park all year round.
+Check with the parkâs local authority that it has a residential site licence and the correct planning permission.